 - 1/2 teaspoon baking soda

 - 1 teaspoon vanilla

-- 1 cup raspberries (or berries of your choice)
+- 1 cup raspberries, or berries of choice

-- To prepare the topping: With 2 knives cut in 6 tblsp. butter until mixture resembles coarse crumbs.
-Briefly rub mixture between fingers to blend butter.
+With 2 knives cut in 6 tbsp. butter until mixture resembles coarse crumbs.
+Briefly rub the mixture between fingers to blend the butter.
 Set aside.

-- For the muffin mixture: In large bowl; withe an electric mixer beat butter & sugar until light and fluffy.
+In a large bowl; with an electric mixer beat butter & sugar until light and fluffy.
 Add egg and beat until well blended.

 - Spoon into tins about 2/3 full.
 Sprinkle with the topping.

-- Bake in a preheated 400 degrees F oven for 20-25 minutes.
+Bake in a preheated oven for 20-25 minutes.
 Cool 5 minutes and remove.

 Recipe source: Raspberry Streusel Muffins